Fort Davis National Historic Site

 Today, that view survives.
 We purchased the property in January 2010 from conservation buyer Roy Truitt and worked with the National Park Service to add the land to the Fort Davis National Historic Site.
 This was accomplished in early 2011.

 “Protecting the entire viewshed of Fort Davis allows visitors to get the full experience of what life was like for the Buffalo Soldiers and other troops stationed at Fort Davis more than a hundred years ago,” said Andy Jones, director of the Fund’s Texas office.
-“We are incredibly thankful to Mr. Truitt, our congressional delegation and the many organizations and individuals who recognized this landscape as an integral part of telling the history of the Southwest.”
+“We are incredibly thankful to Mr. Truitt and Mr. King, our congressional delegation and the many organizations and individuals who recognized this landscape as an integral part of telling the history of the Southwest.”